• Home

 Bernini’s elefantino in Piazza Minerva.
 Behind the obelisk, you can see the domed roof of the Pantheon.

 The molto fancy ‘Grande Hotel de la Minerve’ across from the church has a roof bar with incredible views.
 Down a side street – Via del Gesù- is Poggi art supplies www.poggi1825.it , so of course I have to stop there and drool at all the stuff I can’t carry home.
 I also pop into the little Baroque gem San Luigi dei Francesi, which is the National church of France in Roma.
 It has 3 incredible Caravaggio paintings-the ‘San Matteo’ cycle, in the Capella Contarelli which you can see for free!
 No lineups, no online bookings!
 I always put a coin in the box and light a candle when I visit a church.
+If you have more time, go on my Caffè con Caravaggio walking tour.

 I walk down some side streets and get back onto Via del Corso going left.
 A few blocks down I cross the street and walk to the Fontana di Trevi to toss in my coin.
-I am very superstitious about this, so I have to do the coin toss or I’m afraid I might not come back to Roma!
+I am very superstitious about this, so I have to do the coin toss or I’m afraid I might not return to Roma!
 That would be awful!
 Fontanaditrevi

 Fontana di Trevi